What is it?

 How does the accelerated M.M.C work?

 Undergraduate students who have completed at least 90 credit hours are permitted to take up to 12 hours of graduate coursework (500-level or higher) and receive both undergraduate and graduate credit.
 By completing 12 hours of graduate credit during the senior year, students will only need to complete an additional 24 credit hours during the following year to complete the 36 hours required for the graduate degree.

 A thesis is not required in the M.M.C. program.
 Instead, students complete a 450-hour practicum, combining field experience and academic activities, with an organization such as a mass media outlet (e.g. newspaper or television station); advertising or public relations agency; or with a corporate, government, or nonprofit entity.
 The practicum typically occurs after all other coursework has been completed.

 Students must have completed at least 90 credit hours of undergraduate coursework, and must have a minimum 3.4 GPA (overall and for undergraduate major courses) to participate in the accelerated M.M.C. program.

-Participants are also required to submit two forms to the Graduate School prior to registering for graduate courses:
+Participants are also required to submit the following form to the Graduate School prior to registering for graduate courses:

-Typically, these forms will be submitted in the spring prior to the final undergraduate year.
+Typically, this form will be submitted in the spring prior to the final undergraduate year.
 Students must receive the approval of their undergraduate advisor, the SJMC graduate director, the dean of the Graduate School, and the instructor of each course to be taken.
 The undergraduate advisor can help with securing these signatures.